jlawcordova/jlawcordova.github.io/_posts/2022-01-08-mocking-apis-with-prism.md

 Creating APIs can have two different approaches of development - [code-first approach and design-first approach](https://swagger.io/blog/api-design/design-first-or-code-first-api-development).

-In the **code-first approach**, developers immediate get started on working on the API code once requirements are defined.
+In the **code-first approach**, developers immediately get started on working on the API code once requirements are defined.
 As a result, the API build and its specification become available after coding the API.
-If issues are found by API clients or users, the code changes are made by the API developers and another build and documents would be generation.
+If issues are found by API clients or users, the code changes are made by the API developers and another build and documents would be generated.
 This can become cumbersome if a lot of revisions occur in this approach and could lead to lag times for the clients while they wait for a build to be created.

 In the **design-first approach**, the API specification (usually using [OpenAPI specification](https://swagger.io/specification/)) is created first before implementing the API.
-The API specification goes through a review and is verified first before proceeding with actual API development.
+The API specification goes through reviews and verifications first before proceeding with actual API development.
 This way, issues can be detected early in the development phase.

 With the design-first approach, some tooling will help so that API clients can immediately try the API out even with only just the specification implemented.
 One such tool is **Prism**.